Looking for Customer Proximity, We Discovered: Vietnam!

 There’s a new flag on the tesa map: Soon, we’ll be calling out “Xin chào, Vietnam !” – which translates to “Good day, Vietnam!” – in the city of Haiphong.
-The group will settle in the third largest city in Vietnam on a property of around 70,000 square meters.
-This will boost tesa’s presence in Asia, significantly increase capacities, and shorten the way to customers and suppliers. tesa currently operates 14 production sites worldwide, including large plants in Germany (Hamburg, Offenburg), Italy, the USA, and China.
+The group will settle in the third-largest city in Vietnam on a property of around 70,000 square metres.
+This will boost tesa’s presence in Asia, significantly increase capacities, and shorten the way to customers and suppliers. tesa currently operates 14 production sites worldwide, including large plants in Germany (Hamburg, Offenburg), Italy, the USA and China.

-“The aim of our strategy is to continue to grow and to achieve a harmonized balance between the regions of Europe, North America, and Asia.
-The Asian adhesive tape market is experiencing a very dynamic development that we want to take advantage of,” explains Dr. Norman Goldberg, CEO of tesa SE, which is an affiliate of the Beiersdorf Group.
+“The aim of our strategy is to continue to grow and to achieve a harmonised balance between the regions of Europe, North America and Asia.
+The Asian adhesive tape market is experiencing a very dynamic development that we want to take advantage of,” explains Dr Norman Goldberg, CEO of tesa SE, which is an affiliate of the Beiersdorf group.

-Since 2005, in the Far East tesa has been successfully operating a large plant in the Chinese city of Suzhou, which in 2025, despite the current expansion, will reach its limits to meet growing demands.
-From Suzhou, tesa supplies, among others, many high-tech tapes for electronic devices, for example, to adhere components and displays in mobile phones and tablets.
+Since 2005, in the Far East, tesa has been successfully operating a large plant in the Chinese city of Suzhou, which in 2025, despite the current expansion, will reach its limits to meet growing demands.
+From Suzhou, tesa supplies, among others, many high-tech tapes for electronic devices, for example for adhering components and displays in mobile phones and tablets.
 This means that more than 40 different tesa adhesive applications are used in smartphones.
-The trouble-free replacement of batteries was only possible with a newly developed tesa tape (Bond & Detach).
+The trouble-free replacement of batteries was only made possible with a newly developed tesa tape (Bond & Detach).

 According to an estimate from 2018, the population of Vietnam is about 95.55 million.
-With a population density of 308 inhabitants per square kilometer.
-The size of the elongated coastal state in Southeast Asia totals 332,000 square kilometers.
-The north-south extension is about 1650 kilometers, the east-west width up to 600 kilometers, while the narrowest point in Central Vietnam is only 50 kilometers wide.
+With a population density of 308 inhabitants per square kilometre.
+The size of the elongated coastal state in Southeast Asia totals 332,000 square kilometres.
+The north-south extension is about 1650 kilometres, the east-west width up to 600 kilometres, while the narrowest point in Central Vietnam is only 50 kilometres wide.
 The capital is Hanoi.
 The climate is a rather moderate tropical alternating climate in the north, but tropical in the south.
 (Source: Wikipedia)